dk2791/dk2791.github.io/_posts/2019-04-02-posts-GOOGLE_MAP_API.md

             ],
             {name: 'Styled Map'});

-        // Create a map object, and include the MapTypeId to add
-        // to the map type control.
+        /*Create a map object, and include the MapTypeId to add to the map type control.*/
         var map = new google.maps.Map(document.getElementById('map'), {
           center: {lat: 55.647, lng: 37.581},
           zoom: 11,